Policy for Schedule Requests & Withdrawals

 Please note that there is a zero tolerance weapons policy in effect at all Tournaments.
 This means that no weapons, real or facsimile, may be brought to the site.

-The use of dry ice must be pre-approved by the Tournament Director.
+The use of dry ice and other chemicals must be pre-approved by the Tournament Director.

 Helium balloons are allowed as long as appropriate safety precautions are followed, as outlined in Rules of the Road.
 Helium balloons must remain under control at all times.